Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $50-$75 once

 Resilio Sync is an excellent cloud storage alternative for privacy-minded folks.
 You need a separate computer for this one, though.
 The app creates a server on your computer and lets you sync files wirelessly between your phone and your computer.
 You can sync things you’d normally sync to cloud storage like documents, photos, videos, music, and other files.
 It uses AES 128-bit encryption to prevent hijacking and it never stores any data on a cloud.
 The app is free for basic use but requires a rather hefty single payment if you want more powerful management tools.
+NextCloud is another popular option in this space.

 Simple Mobile Tools